TKD SOURCE

 Teach Life Skills:

-Because some children will be picked on for characteristics they cannot or should not change, it is
+Because some children will be picked on for characteristics they cannot or should not change, it is very important for

-very important for parents to teach their children life skills that can mean the difference between
+parents to teach their children life skills that can mean the difference between a full and happy childhood or one of

-a full and happy childhood or one of constant dread and sadness.
-Teach your child not to be a
+constant dread and sadness.
+Teach your child not to be a victim or a bully.

 Memorial Behavior Health for Kids: 1-800-831-1700.